OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 Start the project by choosing **Debug** > **Start Debugging** from the menu bar.
 Visual Studio will automatically build the solution and start Office to host your add-in.

 > [!NOTE]
 > When you start an Outlook add-in project, you'll be prompted for login credentials.
-If you're asked to log in repeatedly or if you receive an error that you are unauthorized, then Basic Auth may be disabled for accounts on your Office 365 tenant.
+If you're asked to log in repeatedly then Basic Auth may be disabled for accounts on your Office 365 tenant.
 In this case, try using a Microsoft account instead.
-You may also need to set the property "Use multi-factor auth" to True in the Outlook Web Add-in project properties dialog.

 When Visual Studio builds the project it performs the following tasks: